 - Read the emails and messages beforehand so you can censor any inappropriate ones, not get tongue tied and ensure there aren't any difficult words or names.
 Try to find out a little background on the senders of the telegrams first so that you properly introduce them - for example this one is from the bride's best friend in America who....

 - Tell dirty jokes or filthy stories.
 They are definitely inappropriate at a wedding and they can spoil an otherwise perfect day.

 - Tell stories about the groom's past girlfriends, love life or the upcoming honeymoon.
-This is not the time for these subjects.
+The Best Man's speech is not the time for these subjects.

 - Speak for more than five minutes or you risk boring your audience.

 - Try to score a point over the groom.
 This is his day not the best man's.
 The best man's role is purely to do everything possible to make the day perfect for the bride and groom.